petershin/liferay-learn/docs/dxp/latest/en/liferay-development/data-sets/data-set-views/data-set-view-actions.md

 To create a modal action,

-1. Under the Action Behavior section, select *Modal* as the Type.
+1. Under Action Behavior, select *Modal* as the Type.

 1. Select a *Variant* for your modal: Full Screen, Large, or Small.

 1. Enter a *Title* for your modal.

-1. Specify the URL for redirecting the user.
+1. Specify the URL.

-1. (Optional) Enter a Headless Action Key.
+1. (Optional) Enter a *Headless Action Key*.
 With the Action key, administrators can associate an action to a headless endpoint (e.g. GET, POST, and DELETE).

-   For example, use `replace` to modify an entry as an item action, or use `create` to add a new entry as a creation action.
+   For example, use `replace` to modify an entry as an item action or use `create` to add a new entry as a creation action.

 1. (Optional) If you are using the Modal action as an item type, you can [set a *Confirmation Message*](#setting-confirmation-and-status-messages) for it.

-Once configured, users are redirected to the chosen URL rendered in a modal when they click on the action button or icon.
+Once configured, users are directed to the chosen URL rendered in a modal when they click the action button or icon.

 ### Side Panel Action

-Side Panel actions redirect users to a specified URL that is rendered in a side panel.
-Depending on the specific intent behind the action, they can be used as item or creation actions.
-The key difference is that only item actions include confirmation messages.
+Side Panel actions send users to a specified URL that is rendered in a side panel.
+You can use side panel actions as item or creation actions, but remember that only item actions include confirmation messages.

 ![Use the Side Panel action to redirect users to a specified URL and render its content in a Side Panel.](./data-set-view-actions/images/08.png)